VarshaJambunathan/News-Feed/README.md

 # News-Feed
 The goal is to create a News feed app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.
 This project uses Guardian API.

-This project is about combining various ideas and skills we’ve been practicing throughout the course.
-They include:
+This project is about combining various ideas and skills to achieve :

 1. Connecting to an API
 2. Parsing the response of the API